 I visited the Museo many years ago on my first trip to Italy and have wanted to return for the past several years.
 But it wasn’t until this past September (2016) that I was able to see the newly restored Museo.
 It is an amazing and stunning juxtaposition of modern restoration with medieval and renaissance art and architecture.
 When I saw online that the museum would be open in time for our trip, I signed up for their e-mail newsletter which I still receive.
 I think it was in late May that I received an e-mail with a video of the restoration.
 While I think the pictures I have placed in the gallery below are great, you can’t really appreciate the beauty unless you first watch this video.

 I particularly enjoyed the manner in which the Museo is organized around themes such as music, the models for the restoration proposals, (probably my favorite area) the exterior statutes, the bronze doors, the design of the dome, vestments and religious arts….
 At the same time the museum incorporates modern technology such as music including Gregorian chants, videos of the stained glass in the Duomo, the history of the Meidicis.
 For example in the room dedicated to music, if you select a page of the illuminated manuscript, you can hear what it sounds like when sung by a choir.
-Plus the use of balconies and walkway to overlook the exhibits as well as to have views at different levels of the exterior architectures is breathtaking.
+Plus the use of balconies and walkway to overlook the exhibits as well as to provide views at different levels is breathtaking.
 When you reach the top level, you can walk out on the roof top and the Duomo cupola is right in front of you.
 It is absolutely not to be missed.

 Since the first time I was in Florence, following a bike trip in Chianti, the Palazzo Vecchio has always been one of my favorite destinations.
 I think it symbolizes for me the meeting of art and history found throughout Italy and especially in Florence.
 As I wander through room after room, I’m both amazed at the beauty of the art and architecture and the sense of how Florentine leaders lived in the 14th and 15th centuries.
 I usually finish my visit in the map room.
 Somehow it makes me feel like I’m in Renaissance Italy.